ponyorm/pony/README.md

 Pony ORM also include the ER Diagram Editor which is a great tool for prototyping.
 You can create your ER diagram online at [https://editor.ponyorm.com](https://editor.ponyorm.com), generate the database schema based on the diagram and start working with the database using declarative queries in seconds.

 The package pony.orm.examples contains several examples.

-Documenation is available at [http://doc.ponyorm.com](http://doc.ponyorm.com)
+Documenation is available at [https://docs.ponyorm.com](https://docs.ponyorm.com) The documentation source is avaliable at [https://github.com/ponyorm/pony-doc](https://github.com/ponyorm/pony-doc), it is released under Apache 2.0 license.
+Please create new documentation related issues [https://github.com/ponyorm/pony-doc/issues](https://github.com/ponyorm/pony-doc/issues) or make a pull request with your improvements.

 We are looking forward to your comments and suggestions at our mailing list [http://ponyorm-list.ponyorm.com](http://ponyorm-list.ponyorm.com)

 License
 -----------

-Pony ORM is released under multiple licenses, check [ponyorm.com](http://ponyorm.com/license-and-pricing.html) for more information.
+Pony ORM is released under multiple licenses, check [ponyorm.com](https://ponyorm.com/license-and-pricing.html) for more information.

-Pony ORM documentation is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

-By editing or otherwise contributing to Pony ORM documentation, you agree to license any text you change or contribute under the CC BY-SA license.

-Copyright (c) 2014 Pony ORM, LLC.
+Copyright (c) 2016 Pony ORM, LLC.
 All rights reserved. team (at) ponyorm.com

 Please send your questions, comments and suggestions to our mailing list [http://ponyorm-list.ponyorm.com](http://ponyorm-list.ponyorm.com)